 Each link on your site should be useful and relevant for the visitor.
 It should also be obvious as to why the content is linked to the site page.
-If you need an extra boost with this, you can implement an ethical link building campaign to boost referring domains.
+If you need an extra boost with this, you can implement ethical link building services to boost referring domains.

 Know your way home

 It’s great if a visitor managed to navigate straight to the right information, but can they get back home?
 It’s important to always make it easy for a visitor to get back to the homepage.
 Which is why you should add a home button to every site page.
 Either do this or ensure that by clicking the site logo, the user is redirected to the home page.
 Take our site, for example.